African All Stars Transfer News & Rumours: Chelsea open to Ziyech sale

 Spanish side Villarreal have indicated their interest to sign Schalke 04 midfielder Amine Harit in the summer, according to Sky Sport Italia.

-The Morocco international has three years left on his current contract but could be sold in the summer to generate revenue for the German club.
+The Morocco international has three years left on his current contract but could be sold to generate revenue for the German club.

 West Ham release Akinola, Okotcha and Adarkwa